repsheet/librepsheet/README.md

 will supply everything needed to implement Repsheet in any program.
 The current targets are the Apache and NGINX web servers.

+## Dependencies

+To install `librepsheet` from source, you will need:

+- automake
+- autoconf
+- libtool

+And in order to run the **tests**, you will need the `check` library.

 ## Installation

 You can install librepsheet using the Debian and RedHat packages provided with the official release.
-To install librepsheet from source you will need automake, autoconf, and libtool.
-The check library is necessary if you want to run the test suite.
-To use the library you will need a Redis server available.
+To use the library you will need a **Redis server** available.
 Once you have the dependencies installed, you can run the following to build and install librepsheet:

 ```sh